pngwn/MDsveX/packages/svast/README.md

 The `IfBlock` node represents a svelte `#if` block.

-The `branches` field implements the `IfBranch` interface and specifies the vbariouis branches of the `if` block.
+The `branches` field implements the `IfBranch` interface and specifies the various branches of the `if` block.

 ### `AwaitBlock`